 The FFEL Program loans are guaranteed by the Oklahoma State Regents for Higher Education Guaranteed Student Loan Program (State Guarantee Agency), which is reinsured by the United States Department of Education (USDE), or guaranteed by other guarantors approved by the USDE (Guarantee Agencies).
-As of June 30, 2020 and 2019, the majority of loans are guaranteed at 97% for loans first disbursed on or after July 1, 2006.
+As of June 30, 2021 and 2020, the majority of loans are guaranteed at 97% for loans first disbursed on or after July 1, 2006.
 The Authority must complete certain due diligence and claim filing requirements for delinquent loans in order to maintain the guarantee.

-The Authority also holds private loans through the Supplemental Higher Education Loan Financing (SHELF[TM]) Program.
+The Authority also holds private loans through the Supplemental Higher Education Loan Financing (SHELFTM) Program.
 These loans are not guaranteed under the Higher Education Act.
 The Authority discontinued originations of SHELF loans effective July 1, 2008.

 In July 2012, the Authority was awarded a NFP Servicer loan servicing contract by the Department of Education to service loans owned by the Department of Education in its Direct Loan Program under the Higher Education Act.
 The Authority earns a monthly servicing fee pursuant to the NFP Servicer loan servicing contract based on the number of borrower accounts.
-As of June 30, 2020, the Authority was servicing approximately 765,000 borrowers with an aggregate principal balance of approximately \$14,028,671,000 compared to approximately 656,000 borrowers with an aggregate principal balance of approximately \$10,557,936,000 at June 30, 2019.
+As of June 30, 2021, the Authority was servicing approximately 907,000 borrowers with an aggregate principal balance of approximately \$17,658,455,000 compared to approximately 765,000 borrowers with an aggregate principal balance of approximately \$14,028,671,000 at June 30, 2020.
 The Department issued contract modifications to the Authority to exercise their Optional Ordering Period.
-The period of performance for the Authority's contract was extended through March 31, 2022.
+The period of performance for the Authority's contract has been extended through December 31, 2023.